-Center for Med Phone: (518) 473-7552, Fax: (518) 474-0405 CLIA ical Sciences, 150 A New Scotland Avenue, Albany nfant: Gender Birth Date: Mother: Address: Felephone: Lab ID: Accession #: Prior Accession #: Specimen Date: Date Received: Date Reported: Multiple Birth: Submitter Code: Hospital: City: Med Rec No: Physician: Comments
+Newborn Screening Program - Wadsworth Center - David Axelrod Institute, 120 New Scotland Ave, Albany, NY 12208 Phone: (518) 473-7552, Fax: (518) 474-0405 CLIA # 33D2005937 Center for Medical Sciences, 150 A New Scotland Avenue, Albany, NY 12208 CLIA # 33D2180845

+Infant: Gender Birth Date: Mother: Address: Telephone: Lab ID: Accession #: Prior Accession #: Specimen Date: Date Received: Date Reported: Multiple Birth:

+Submitter Code: Hospital: City: Med Rec No: Physician:

+Comments

+Hemoglobin: HGB F, HGB A, and HGB S; Consistent with Sickle Cell Trait.
 It is recommended that the parents are advised of this result and referred for education and/or genetic counseling as needed.

-Sub-optimal Specimen: A sub-optimal specimen is tested for all disorders, but a repeat specimen is required as soon as possible due to the poor quality and unreliability of the sub-optimal specimen.
+Sub-optimal Specimen: A sub-optimal specimen is tested for some disorders, but a repeat specimen is required as soon as possible due to the poor quality and unreliability of the sub-optimal specimen.
 It is the responsibility of the hospital of birth to notify the infant's PCP and guardians that a repeat specimen is required within 1 day of learning of the result.
-Mailers for sub-optimal specimens are 2 pages long when printed.
+Mailers for sub-optimal specimens are 2 pages long.
 Mailers display demographic information for the infant, as well as a list of screened disorders (on the reverse side of page 1).